hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

 @directive(apply_globally: bool = False, api: hug.API = None)
 ```

-Which was used in the following mannor:
+Which was used in the following manner:

 ```python
 @hug.get()